 6. Hang Out With Friends

-Time with friends is essential when it comes to you finding support to get sober AND your self-care.
+Time with friends is essential when it comes to your sobriety AND your self-care.
 Just as you want to hang out with family that’s supportive, the same goes for the other types of people that love you: your chosen family.
 There are tons of ways you can spend quality time with friends.
 A few suggestions include hiking with friends and brunching with friends.
-I’m personally a really big fan of the brunch suggestion for lazy Sundays that are spent NOT feeling hungover or downing mimosas.
+I’m personally a really big fan of the brunch suggestion for lazy Sundays that are spent NOT feeling hungover.

 7. Check Out Free Events in Town